 The question of existence of local minimizers was addressed by Post and Sivaloganathan for low dimensions in \cite{PS1997}, see also \cite{Tah2001a}.
-Kristensen and Taheri further extended the previous examples to obtain $\WW^{1,p}$-local minimizers for homogeneous integrands satisfying a natural $p$-growth.
+Kristensen and Taheri further extended the previous examples to obtain $\WW^{1,p}$-local minimizers for homogeneous integrands satisfying a natural $p$-growth condition.
 Furthermore, it was shown by Taheri in \cite{Tah03} that, if the domain is star-shaped, then \textit{strong} local minimizers are actually global minimizers if they are subject to linear boundary conditions.
 The problem of existence was finally settled in great generality by Taheri in \cite{Tah05}, where a lower bound for the number of local minimizers of functionals of the form \eqref{eq:functional} is given in terms of certain topological properties of the domain.

-The foundations of regularity theory for solutions to elliptic systems rely on the astounding works of De Giorgi \cite{DG61} and Almgren \cite{Al68,Al76}, to be followed by those of Giusti and Miranda \cite{GiMi}, Morrey \cite{Morrey}, and others.
+The foundations of regularity theory for solutions to elliptic systems rely on the astounding works of De Giorgi \cite{DG61} and Almgren \cite{Al68,Al76}, that were followed by those of Giusti and Miranda \cite{GiMi}, Morrey \cite{Morrey}, and others.
 Later on, Giaquinta and Giusti \cite{GiaqGius} established partial regularity for minimizers of functionals as in \eqref{eq:functional} under the assumption of quadratic growth and strong convexity in the $z$ variable.
 Many other works followed in the case of convexity in the $z$-variable, see \cite{Gia, Giusti}.

-On the other hand, in the quasiconvex setting it was only until the work of Evans \cite{Eva86} that partial regularity of class $\CC^{1,\alpha}$ was established for minimizers, under the assumption that the integrand satisfies a controlled quadratic growth.
-Several important generalizations of his work have been established ever since, as in \cite{AF87,AF89,CFP18,CFM98,CFLM20,DLSV12,DM04,EG87,FH85,FH91,Gia1988,GK19,Hamburger96,CH16, KM10,TSchmidt}.
+On the other hand, in the quasiconvex setting it wasn't until the work of Evans \cite{Eva86} that partial regularity of class $\CC^{1,\alpha}$ was established for minimizers, under the assumption that the integrand satisfies a controlled quadratic growth.
+Several important generalizations of his work have been established, including \cite{AF87,AF89,CFP18,CFM98,CFLM20,DLSV12,DM04,EG87,FH85,FH91,Gia1988,GK19,Hamburger96,CH16, KM07,TSchmidt}.
 Of particular relevance to us is the direct approach to establish partial regularity of minimizers of functionals of the form \eqref{eq:functional}, with $F$ satisfying a $p$-growth as in \ref{H1:pg} and a strong quasiconvexity condition of the form \ref{H2:QC}.
-The foundations of this approach go back to the early works of \cite{Gia}-\cite {GiaqMod86}
+The foundations of this method go back to the early works of \cite{Gia}-\cite {GiaqMod86}.